hyperjumptech/monika/docs/src/pages/guides/alerts.md

 These are values that are available:

-- response.status: HTTP status code of the reponse
+- response.status: HTTP status code of the response
 - response.time: the time it takes to perform a HTTP request
 - response.size: size of the response in bytes
 - response.headers: HTTP response headers